ippontech/blog-usa/posts/the-documents-are-in-the-computer-front-end-development-for-back-end-engineers.md

 It turns out that the styling we see is due to style encapsulation provided by the shadow DOM.
 (Remember that `attachShadow` we said we'd get back to?)
 Let's look at the shadow DOM and style encapsulation with the help of our little monster from earlier.

-Basically, a shadow DOM is a piece of the document that our little monster treats as a black box.
+Basically, a shadow DOM is a piece of the document that our little monster who controls the DOM treats as a black box.
 The piece of the document that is in the shadow may be only one element, or several nested together under a common root element.
 The little monster generally acts like it can't see what's inside the shadow DOM.

 Now, let's look at what happened to our example app to understand the style encapsulation of the shadow DOM.
 The styling for the class `weather-card` was not applied to any elements which were contained within the `weather-card-component` element, even though our `div` element has the `weather-card` class.
 This is the meat of style encapsulation -- any styling for elements selected based on the class that we defined doesn't leak into the custom element's shadow DOM.